West Overton: History

 The earlier manors were reflected in the later composition of Overton parish, which had tithings of East Overton, West Overton, Lockeridge and Shaw, together with the chapelry of Fyfield.
 The western boundary of the parish was defined by an ancient trackway on the summits of the Marlborough Downs.
 The parish had a detached part to the southwest, namely the chapelry of Alton Priors (its name deriving from ownership by St Swithun's Priory).
 The settlements at East and West Overton were adjacent, and since the later 18th century the merged village has been called West Overton.

 The village of Shaw, southwest of West Overton and straddling the Wansdyke earthwork, was apparently deserted in the 15th century.
 Alton Priors and Fyfield became separate civil parishes in the 19th century.

 The Wiltshire Victoria County History has an account of the many owners of the manors of Overton, Lockeridge and Shaw.
 By 1870, when the Overton estate was sold to the trustees of London brewery owner Sir Henry Meux, it encompassed land at Fyfield, Lockeridge and Clatford, and the woodland at West Woods.
 After the death of his son in 1900, the estate was owned for a short time by Alec Taylor of Manton House.
 The Forestry Commission bought West Woods in 1931.

 The London to Bath road was turnpiked in 1743.
 In the 1970s, the opening of the M4 motorway, about 9 mi to the north, reduced the amount of traffic on what was by then the A4.

 Local government

-The parish elects a joint parish council with the adjacent parish of Fyfield; the council is named Fyfield and West Overton.
-It falls within the area of the Wiltshire Council unitary authority, which is responsible for all significant local government functions.
+West Overton parish elects a joint parish council with the adjacent parish of Fyfield, named Kennet Valley Parish Council (the name Fyfield and West Overton was used until 2022).
+The parish falls within the area of the Wiltshire Council, a unitary authority which is responsible for all significant local government functions.